joelcurtis/lifegate-av/README.md

 # Lifegate AV System

-A simple web server running on Flask, that enables a Raspberry Pi to power on/off the Lifegate Padstow AV system.
+A simple web server running on Flask, that enables a Raspberry Pi to power on/off the Lifegate Padstow AV system, and control the TesiraFORTÉ device.

 ## Installation Instructions